darkn3rd/script-tut/README.md

   * listing the elements (in a easy way one-liner)
   * enumerate elements of an array by:
     * using a pure collection loop
-    * using an iterative loop with an index
+    * using an count loop with an index

 Note that arrays may be called other names, such as a list.
 Awk, TCL, and JScript (JavaScript) do not have real arrays, and emulate array-like functionality in some way.